About Cold Spring Harbor Laboratory (CSHL)

 Important Note: These options are reserved for use by individuals with disabilities.
 Information received via these options will be routed to a representative who will provide appropriate assistance to these individuals to ensure that their data is entered into the Cold Spring Harbor online application system.
 This representative will not have access to existing profiles in the online application process and will not be able to provide any application status updates.

-Foreign nationals receiving appointments to Cold Spring Harbor Laboratory (CSHL) require a valid U.S. working visa to work at the Laboratory.
-It is important for a foreign national to arrive in the U.S. on an appropriate visa.
+Foreign nationals joining CSHL require valid U.S. immigration status to work or study at the Laboratory.
+It is important for individuals to arrive in the U.S. in the appropriate immigration status.

-The Visa Immigration Document PDF icon contains a list of visa categories, which are sponsored by the Laboratory, as well as the requirements to obtain a visa and important website links.
-Visa arrangements are facilitated with our Immigration Specialist, Victoria Panebianco (Alternate Responsible Officer/Designated School Official) under the direction of Katie Raftery, Vice President, Human Resources (Responsible Officer /Principal Designated School Official).
+The Immigration Status Document contains a list of immigration statuses, as well as requirements and important links.
+The CSHL Immigration Specialist, Victoria Panebianco (Alternate Responsible Officer/Designated School Official), under the direction of Katie Raftery, Vice President, Chief Human Resources Officer (Responsible Officer/Principal Designated School Official), will assist individuals in obtaining the appropriate immigration status in accordance with U.S. immigration regulations and CSHL policies.

 Federal law requires employers to verify that all newly hired individuals are authorized to work in the United States and to complete an Employment Verification Form (Form I-9) for each new hire.